-LWD also has the right to terminate their employment at any time, with or without cause.
+LWD also has the right to terminate an employee's employment at any time, with or without cause.
 Although LWD may choose to terminate employment for cause in accordance with the process outlined in Section 12 of this Manual, cause is not required.